Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Introduction

-Both the programming and specification language constructs are defined in terms of the core language primitives, for example, even expression evaluation is defined in terms of the primitives in order to allow for interference during expression evaluation.
-This approach allows a comprehensive set of laws for these constructs to be proven in terms of the laws of the core theories and, of course, already proven laws.
-Significant contributions of this paper are the following. \begin{itemize} \item A comprehensive theory for handling end-to-end specification commands in the context of interference (Sections~\ref{S-specifications} and \ref{S-stability}), and laws to refine such specifications.
-Two forms of specification command are provided: one for partial correctness, $\PSpec{}{}{q}$, and the other for total correctness, $\Spec{}{}{q}$. \item An atomic specification command, $\atomicrel{p,q}$, suitable for defining atomic machine operations, such as compare-and-swap, and for specifying atomic operations on concurrent data structures (\refsect{atomic-spec}).
-The atomic specification is defined in terms of an optional atomic step (\refsect{optional}) combined with finite stuttering (\refsect{stuttering}). \item A theory of expressions that makes minimal atomicity assumptions making it suitable for use in developing fine-grained concurrent algorithms (\refsect{expr-laws}).
+The core theory consists of a lattice of commands with a small set of primitive commands and operators.
+Other commands, including $\Pre{p}$, $\Post{q}$, $\guar{g}$, $\rely{r}$ and programming language constructs, are defined in terms of these primitives.
+The theory is built up in stages: each stage introduces a new concept or command in the wide-spectrum language along with a supporting theory of lemmas and laws.
+Significant contributions of this paper are the following. \begin{itemize} \item A comprehensive theory for handling postcondition specification commands in the context of interference (Sections~\ref{S-specifications} and \ref{S-stability}).
+Two forms of specification command are provided: one for partial correctness, $\PSpec{}{}{q}$, and the other for total correctness, $\Spec{}{}{q}$. \item An atomic specification command, $\atomicrel{p,q}$, suitable for defining atomic machine operations, such as compare-and-swap, and for specifying atomic operations on concurrent data structures (\refsect{atomic-spec}). \item A theory of expressions that makes minimal atomicity assumptions making it suitable for use in developing fine-grained concurrent algorithms (\refsect{expressions}).
 A practical constraint on expressions is that only a single variable in the expression is subject to interference and that variable is referenced just once in the expression (\refsect{expr-single-reference}).
-For example, for integer variable $x$, $x+x$ may evaluate to an odd value under interference that modifies $x$ between references, but $2*x$ has a single reference to $x$ and hence always evaluates to an even value. \item Due to the more general treatment of expression evaluation under interference, we have been able to develop more general laws for introducing assignments (\refsect{assignments}), conditionals (\refsect{conditional}) and loops (\refsect{loop}). \item Recursively defined commands are supported (\refsect{recursion}) and are used to define the $\While$ loop (\refsect{loop}). \end{itemize}
+For example, for an integer variable $x$, $x+x$ may evaluate to an odd value under interference that modifies $x$ between references, but $2*x$ has a single reference to $x$ and hence always evaluates to an even value. \item Due to the more general treatment of expression evaluation under interference, we have been able to develop more general laws than those in the existing literature \cite{CoJo07,ColemanVSTTE08,Dingel02,Jones81d,Jones83a,Jones83b,PrensaNieto03,Sanan21,SchellhornTEPR14,stolen1991method,XuRoeverHe97} for introducing assignments (\refsect{assignments}), conditionals (\refsect{conditional}) and loops (\refsect{loop}). \item Recursively defined commands are supported (\refsect{recursion}) and are used to define the $\While$ loop (\refsect{loop}). \item The algebraic theories have been formalised within Isabelle/HOL \cite{IsabelleHOL}, with the language primitives being defined axiomatically and other constructs defined in terms of the primitives.
+The laws and lemmas presented in this paper have been proven in terms of these Isabelle/HOL algebraic theories. \item The sets of traces semantic model has also been formalised in Isabelle/HOL and shown to satisfy the axioms of the algebraic theories, thus establishing the consistency of the theories.
+We make no claims for completeness. \end{itemize} \refsect{language} introduces our language in terms of a small set of primitive commands and a small set of operators.
+Following sections cover the lattice of commands (\refsect{algebra}), sequential composition (\refsect{sequential}), fixed points and iteration (\refsect{iteration}), tests (\refsect{tests}), assertions (\refsect{assertions}), atomic steps commands (\refsect{atomic}), synchronisation operators, parallel and weak conjunction (\refsect{sync}), guarantees (\refsect{guarantees}), frames (\refsect{frames}), relies (\refsect{relies}), termination (\refsect{termination}), partial and total correctness (\refsect{partial-total}), specification commands (\refsect{specifications}), stability under interference (\refsect{stability}), parallel (\refsect{parallel}), optional atomic steps (\refsect{optional}), finite stuttering (\refsect{stuttering}), atomic specifications (\refsect{atomic-spec}), expressions (\refsect{expressions}), assignments (\refsect{assignments}), conditionals ($\If$) (\refsect{conditional}), recursion (\refsect{recursion}), and while loops (\refsect{loop}). \refsect{ex-remove} provides an example refinement of specification (\ref{ex-rem-from-set-spec}) to code using the laws derived in this paper.
+Parts of this refinement are also used as running examples throughout the paper. \refsect{Isabelle} discusses the formalisation of the theory in Isabelle/HOL.